google/fonts/ofl/concertone/upstream_info.md

 ## How URL Found

 The repository URL `https://github.com/librefonts/concertone` was identified from the librefonts organization, which hosts mirrored source repositories for many early Google Fonts families.
 The source block was added in commit `9a14639f3` ("Add source blocks to 602 more METADATA.pb files") on the pending PR branch `sources_info_2026-02-25` (PR #10270).
-This PR has not yet been merged into main.
+[PR #10270](https://github.com/google/fonts/pull/10270) has not yet been merged into main.

 The current METADATA.pb on main does not have a source block.